petargudeski/IQStaffing-favourite-recipes/README.md

                 "id": 1, //if we want to create new ingredient together with recipe, then remove the id, otherwise use id to use existing ingredient.
                 "name": "Test name 1"
             },
+            "unit": "COUNT",{
+    "name": "Test name 1",
+    "numberOfServings": 2,
+    "difficulty": "EASY",
+    "category": "VEGAN",
+    "note": {
+        "note": "Test Note 1"
+    },
+    "instruction": {
+        "id": 1, //if we want to create new instruction together with recipe, then remove the id, otherwise use id to use existing instruction.
+        "instruction": "Test Instruction 1"
+    },
+    "recipeIngredients": [
+        {
+            "ingredient": {
+                "id": 1, //if we want to create new ingredient together with recipe, then remove the id, otherwise use id to use existing ingredient.
+                "name": "Test name 1"
+            },
             "unit": "COUNT",
+            "quantity": 2
+        },
+        {
+            "ingredient": {
+                "name": "Test name 2"
+            },
+            "unit": "WHOLE",
+            "quantity": 3
+        }
+    ]
+}
             "quantity": 2
         },
         {